andrewmcdan/Workbench-Screens/README.md

 - **Modular data sources**: Each feature is packaged as a plugin implementing the `core::Module` interface.
 - **Central data registry**: Modules publish structured data frames that can be observed by other components and UI widgets.
 - **FTXUI dashboard**: A window-based terminal interface capable of hosting multiple visualizations with add/close/clone semantics.
-- **Teensy link abstraction**: A placeholder protocol handler for exchanging measurements and GPIO commands with a Teensy 4.1 over USB.
+- **Hardware relay client**: Sketches how the app will consume data broadcast from the dedicated service that interfaces with the Teensy 4.1 and other USB instruments.
 - **Demo module**: A mock voltage monitor illustrating how to register data sources and expose UI panels.

 ---